 TerrAscend Announces Acquisition of Gage (September 1, 2021): TerrAscend announced plans to acquire Gage, a leading MI Retailer.
 The transaction includes 3 cultivation facilities, 9 grow arrangements, and 10 retail locations (with additional permits for more cultivation and retail) for an estimated $545m (~1.8 revenue multiple).
 The transaction brings TerrAscend into MI, the third largest cannabis market in the US today (BDSA is tracking $998.5m in Total Sales from January-July 2021).
 Not only is Gage known for its operational efficiency and strong cash position, the transaction also gives TerrAscend access to Gage’s exclusive licensing agreements with top brands, including COOKIES and Slang, a crucial competitive edge in the market.

-To date, some of the larger MSO’s have been hesitant to enter MI in part due to its unlimited license structure.
+Our cannabis market insights show that some of the larger MSO’s have been hesitant to enter MI in part due to its unlimited license structure.
 Fragmentation and price compression makes MI an opportune market for strong operations that can create brand equity, all of which bodes well for TerrAscend tailwinds following this transaction.

 Cresco Closes Acquisition of Cultivate (MA) (September, 3, 2021): How is it we are on the last highlight and just now mentioning an East Coast transaction?
 Given the growth the Northeast/East Coast has seen over the last two quarters, it seems surprising but it’s really a testament to how much is happening.
 So, let’s dig in: Cresco acquired 42,000 additional canopy and 3 additional retail locations in the transaction for a purchase price of $90m, bringing its total MA presence to 64,000 square feet of canopy and 4 dispensaries.